MishaTuohy/Tsp/README.md

 We create two copies of the original data set and do the following.
 Choose two random indexes from both copies and swap them.
 We then compare the resulting sets and choose which is the faster route.
-Given the previous explanation, we use
+Given the previous explanation, we use a probablity density function that uses the current temperature to choose whether or not we take in the fast or slow route.

-The reasoning for this is so that we don't get trapped in a local optimum instead of the global optimum.
+We repeat this process until the temperature reaches below 1.
+We then hopefully have the fastest route at the end.